Born in Carmarthenshire, Wales, Katie Morgan is an international concert flautist.

 A recipient of several awards and prizes, such as the ABRSM 'High Scorer' whilst in her youth, Kate is a previous prize-winner of the International Young Artist Competition (2004), and is also proud to be a Trevor James International Flute Artist.
 Although her performing career has primarily been in the context of a concert soloist, Katie also has experience of chamber and orchestral work.
 Katie is also experienced in performing all genres of flute music - classical, contemporary (extended techniques, etc.), light jazz, folk, new age.

-In addition to being a professional flautist holding traditional Music qualifications, Kate's sharp intellect and eclectic interests have also subsequently led her to follow a parallel career in journalism and academia, whilst also working as a performing musician and a music teacher.
-Kate writes for the BBC, and also holds a University of London Masters Degree in Medical Law from Queen Mary University, London.
+In addition to being a professional flautist holding traditional Music qualifications, Kate's sharp intellect and eclectic interests have also subsequently led her to follow a parallel career in law, journalism and academia, whilst also working as a performing musician and a music teacher.
+Kate has been a music writer for the BBC, and also holds a Masters in Law with Distinction from University of Law, and a Masters Degree in Medical Law from Queen Mary University, London.

-Kate has been teaching for 13 years, both at her private practice and within schools.
-Katie also provides flute lessons for Play With A Pro.
-All students have a 100% pass rate, most passing with distinction.
+Kate has been teaching for over 16 years, and in addition to her private teaching practice, is also a flute teacher at Guildhall School of Music, currently working with their Young Artists Islington programme.
+All students have a 100% pass rate in their ABRSM exams, most passing with distinction.
 Kate is experienced in teaching students of all ages and abilities, including children with special needs.
 Many of Kate's students have gone on to acheive full music scholarships at some of the top independent schools, as well as obtaining places in the National Children's Orchestra of Great Britain.
 Some have gone on to study Music at Oxford, and also at the Royal College of Music.
 Other students range from being fellow professional musicians,school music teachers, professors, lawyers, doctors, nurses, bankers, Parliamentary researchers, civil servants, university and college students.